 Eventually, the pain of calamity can be replaced by the joy of restoration.
 It’s up to you and whether or not you trust Him enough to get through it all.

 Let me share what helped me most.
 I hope it helps you too:

 - Read your Bible through your pain.
 Apply the Word as a medicine so you will be healed, reminded, and reestablished.
 There is healing in His Word.
 It does help!
 It really does!

 - Stop the movie.
 I remember my cousin told me that one time.
-I recalled something painful and she said “No, don’t play that movie!”
-She meant for me to “gird up the loins of my mind” as the Bible says (1 Peter 1:13).
-She was telling me to think about something different.
+I recalled something painful, and she said, “No, don’t play that movie!”
+She meant for me to “gird up the loins of my mind,” as the Bible says (1 Peter 1:13).
+She told me to think about something different.
 Your mind is powerful; control it.